thindil/tashy/README.md

   you find that something is missing, please [open an issue](https://github.com/thindil/tashy/issues/new) with it.
 * Tk - Requires Tcl binding.
 Allows use Tk GUI in the Ada code.
 At this moment it is a low level binding - mostly works like standard Tcl/Tk commands.
-Additionally, this binding is still incomplete, but you can use any Tk command/widget by `Tcl_Eval` or `Execute_Widget_Command` procedures.
+You can use any Tk command/widget by `Tcl_Eval` or `Execute_Widget_Command` procedures.
 This is the main focus of the development at this moment.
 * Tklib - Requires Tcl and Tk bindings.
 Allows use additional packages for Tk GUI in the Ada code.
-At this moment it is a low level binding only to tooltip package.
+At this moment it is a low level binding only to tooltip, getstring and autoscroll packages.
 If you want binding to any other package from this library, feel free to [open an issue](https://github.com/thindil/tashy/issues/new) with it.
 * Msgcat - Requires Tcl binding.
 Allows create multi-language text messages.
   At this moment it is a low level binding to a few msgcat commands - mostly works like standard Tcl commands.
 If you want binding to any other command